romaintrovallet/tutorials/README.md

-# Read Me
+# README

 You can find basic information about the Repository and how to use it.

-Most of the informations (and even more) can be found in the Nordic Course Intermediate [Nordic Course Intermediate - DFU/FOTA Section](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-8-bootloaders-and-dfu-fota/)
+Most of the informations (and even more) can be found in the Nordic Course Intermediate
+[Nordic Course Intermediate - DFU/FOTA Section](https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-8-bootloaders-and-dfu-fota/)

 ## Requirement